BayesOptApp/Topology_Optimization/README.md

 - *IOH Experimenter* (https://github.com/IOHprofiler/IOHexperimenter); Normally installed via `pip install ioh`
 - *NumPy*; IOH Experimenter requires NumPy to be a version below 2.0.
 So by just installing IOH, then the required NumPy version is installed.
 - *SciPy*; installed via `pip install scipy`.
 The internal Finite Element Solver uses the linear algebra package as well as sparse package.
 - *PyVista*; it's for easy visualization purposes.
 Normally installed via `pip install pyvista`.
 Take into account that PyVista extends dependencies from Matplotlib, NumPy and VTK.
-The latter requires that imaging compilers such as Mesa (if you are running Linux) are downloaded.
+The latter requires that imaging compilers such as _libmesa_ (if you are running Linux) are downloaded.